Group size: max. 6 persons

 You will be trained in camera/flash basics and usage as well in output techniques (traditional and digital).

-Some modules are Analogue photography, History and Analysis, Lightroom, Photoshop, Collage technique.
+Some modules are Photographic Development, History and Analysis, Lightroom, Photoshop, Collage technique.

-The second part of the first year will cover the modules Studio Techniques -part I ( including product shots as well as portraits.), graphic design, photographic development I, as well as working towards your first years final assessment.
+The second part of the first year will cover the modules Studio Techniques -part I ( including product shots as well as portraits.), Photographic Development I, as well as working towards your first years final assessment.
 During this first year your work will transform from producing single shots into complete storytelling series.

-The second year will include also conceptual fashion and advertising photography, documentary, developing your portfolio and artist statement as well as signature development.
+The second year will include also Conceptual Fashion and Film Module, Documentary, developing your portfolio and artist statement as well as Signature Development.

 Through study assignments and presentations by experts in each field, you will gain detailed insight into each area of photographic endeavour.